oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 secure storage mechanism where JavaScript code can keep the access token to be later used in an API request.
 Using an OAuth flow results in the JavaScript code getting an access token, needing to store it somewhere, and then retrieve it to make an API request.
-Instead, it is more secure to use an HTTP-only cookie between the JavaScript application and API so that the JavaScript code can't access the cookie value itself.
+Instead, a more secure design is to use an HTTP-only cookie between the JavaScript application and API so that the JavaScript code can't access the cookie value itself.

-In this situation, it is best to avoid letting the JavaScript code ever see the access token, and instead use a mechanism such as the "JavaScript Applications with a Backend" pattern described below, to keep access tokens out of the browser.

-If your JavaScript application has no backend, but still shares a domain with the resource server, then it may be best to avoid using OAuth entirely.

-OAuth was created primarily for third-party or federated access to APIs, so it may not be the best solution in a same-domain scenario.
+OAuth was originally created for third-party or federated access to APIs, so it may not be the best solution in a common-domain deployment.
+That said, using OAuth even in a common-domain architecture does mean you can more easily rearchitect things later, such as if you were to later add a new domain to the system.

 JavaScript Applications with a Backend